 We are a biopharmaceutical company passionately committed to applying our scientific leadership in the field of cellular metabolism to transform the lives of patients with cancer and inborn errors of metabolism, or IEMs, which are a subset of orphan genetic metabolic diseases.
 Metabolism is a complex biological process involving the uptake and assimilation of nutrients in cells to produce energy and facilitate many of the processes required for cellular division and growth.
 We believe that dysregulation of normal cellular metabolism plays a crucial role in many diseases, including certain cancers and IEMs.
 We singularly focus our efforts on using cellular metabolism, an unexploited area of biological research with disruptive potential, as a platform for developing potentially transformative small molecule medicines for cancer and IEMs.
 The lead product candidates in our most advanced programs are aimed at druggable targets which have undergone rigorous validation processes.
 Our most advanced cancer product candidates, AG-221 and AG-120, which target mutant IDH2 and IDH1, respectively, have demonstrated strong proof of concept in preclinical models.
 In August 2013, we initiated a phase 1 study for AG-221 in patients with advanced hematologic malignancies with an IDH2 mutation.
 AG-120 is expected to enter the clinic in early 2014.
 The lead candidate in our IEM program, AG-348, targets pyruvate kinase and is expected to commence clinical development in 2014.
-We filed an investigational new drug application, or IND, for AG-221 with the FDA on June 20, 2013, which was accepted by the FDA on July 19, 2013.
-To date, we have not filed any other INDs, and we have not commenced clinical trials for any of our other product candidates.

 Our initial therapeutic area of focus is cancer.
 We are leveraging our expertise in metabolic pathways to discover, validate, develop and commercialize a pipeline of novel drug candidates.
-In April 2010, we entered into a collaboration agreement with Celgene Corporation ("Celgene") focused on cancer metabolism.
+In April 2010, we entered into a collaboration agreement with Celgene Corporation, or Celgene, focused on cancer metabolism.
 Under the collaboration, we are leading discovery, preclinical and early clinical development for all cancer metabolism programs.
 The discovery phase of the collaboration expires in April 2014, subject to Celgene's option to extend the discovery phase for up to two additional years.
 Celgene has the option to obtain exclusive rights for the further development and commercialization of certain of these programs, and we will retain rights to the others.
 For the programs that Celgene chooses to license, we may elect to participate in a portion of sales activities for the medicines from such programs in the United States.
 For certain of these programs, we may elect to retain full rights to develop and commercialize medicines from these programs in the United States.
-Through June 30, 2013, we have received approximately \$141.2 million in payments from Celgene and \$37.5 million in equity investments.
+Through September 30, 2013, we have received approximately \$141.2 million in payments and \$50.3 million in equity investments from Celgene.
 We are also eligible to receive extension payments, payments upon the successful achievement of specified milestones, reimbursements for certain development expenses and royalties on any product sales.